SUSY_FLAVOR v2.5: a computational tool for FCNC and CP-violating processes in the MSSM: Parameter initialization in

-\code{} provides two ways of initializing input parameters.
+\code{} provides two ways of initializing the input parameters.
 Firstly, they can be read from the file {\tt susy\_flavor.in}.
-The structure of this file follows the SLHA2 convention~\cite{SLHA2}, with some optional extensions which we describe in Sec.~\ref{sec:slhainp}.
-Initializing parameters in the input file is done by a call to single subroutine {\tt sflav\_input} and does not require detailed knowledge of the program internal structure.
-This option is convenient for testing a single parameter set but can be cumbersome for scans over the MSSM parameter space.
-Therefore, \code{} provides also a set of routines designed to initialize parameters defined in the program, which can easily be used to prepare programs that scan over large parameter sets.
-As described in Sec.~\ref{sec:proginp}, these routines require more care in use, as they should be initialized in the proper order, i.e. the gauge sector first, then the fermion sector, Higgs sector, and SUSY sectors at the end (the initialization sequences for the gaugino, slepton and squark sectors are independent).
+The structure of this file follows the SLHA2 convention~\cite{SLHA2}, with optional extensions which we describe in Sec.~\ref{sec:slhainp}.
+Initializing parameters in the input file does not require a detailed knowledge of the program internal structure.
+This option, as it requires a disk file access for each parameter set may not be most efficient for scans over the MSSM parameter space.
+Therefore, \code{} provides also a set of routines designed to initialize parameters defined in the program, which can be used to prepare programs that scan over large parameter sets.
+As described in Sec.~\ref{sec:proginp}, these routines require more care, as they should be initialized in proper order, i.e. first the gauge sector, then the fermion sector, Higgs sector, and at the end SUSY sectors (the initialization sequences for the gaugino, slepton and squark sectors are independent).